-What does churn rate mean, and how can you monitor churn rate in a startup MVP?
+What does churn rate mean, and how can you monitor churn rate in the Developed Custom MVP App Startup?
 Let’s take a look at what churn rates and retention rates mean for your business.

 When you are responsible for a startup, you want to make sure your customers stick around for as long as possible.